curtburk/vision-language-demo/README.md

 - Check file permissions
 - Ensure the installation script completed successfully

+## Stopping the Demo
+Press `Ctrl+C` in the terminal running the demo to gracefully shutdown all services.

 ## Demo Tips for Sales Teams

 1. **Pre-load the Model**: Start the application before the demo to ensure the model is loaded in memory